 CICA compensation for mental injuries

-If you are wondering, ‘How much CICA compensation will I get for mental injuries’, then this brief article will give you an idea of what to expect.
+If you are wondering, ‘How much CICA compensation will I get for mental injuries’, then this article will give you an idea of what to expect.
 We specialise in CICA claims, including claims for mental or psychological injuries.
-If you would like us to deal with your CICA compensation claim then give us a call on 0333 888 0446 or send an email to [email protected]
+If you would like us to deal with your CICA compensation claim, then call us on 0333 888 0446 or email info@cicacriminalinjurysolicitors.co.uk

 What is the CICA?

-The CICA criminal injuries compensation scheme compensates victims of a crime of violence in Great Britain.
+The Criminal Injuries Compensation Authority, known as the CICA, operates a government funded scheme to compensate victims of a crime of violence in Great Britain.

 Can you get CICA compensation for a psychological or mental injury?

-Compensation is available for both physical and mental injuries.
+Compensation is available for both physical and mental injuries suffered as a result of a crime of violence.

 Sexual or physical abuse is regarded as a crime of violence.